Ruksana-Khatun/ecommerce-chatbot-uplyft/README.md

 # E-Commerce Clothing Chatbot
-# This is a full-stack chatbot web application that helps users explore **clothing products** by chatting, like: Show me clothes under ₹100; "Show me clothes under ₹1000"
+# This is a full-stack chatbot web application that helps users explore **clothing products** by chatting, like: Show me clothes under ₹100;

 # i have used Technologies for backend